geneseframework/genese-api-angular/README.md

 [Top](#table-of-contents)
 ## 3. Code generation

-At first, you must create your OpenApi file.
-You can do that easily with the excellent [Apicurio application](https://www.apicur.io/).
-Download the JSON file corresponding to your API and put it in the root folder of your application, with the name `genese-api.json`.

-After that, you just need to enter this code in your terminal :
+When your `genese-api.json` file is at the root of your project, you just need to enter this line in your terminal :

 ```ts
     genese new api